SRI-CSL/gllvm/README.md

 For an archive or library, there is a choice as to whether you produce a bitcode module or a bitcode archive.
 This choice is made by using the `-b` switch.

-Another useful switch is the `-m` switch wich will, in addition to producing the bitcode, will also produce a manifest of the bitcode files that made up the final product.
+Another useful switch is the `-m` switch which will, in addition to producing the bitcode, will also produce a manifest of the bitcode files that made up the final product.
 As is typical